 What to do?

 First decide what are your KEY desires.
 Having the best possible wildlife experience (May through to early October).
-Or soaking up the sun in the Cape (mid November to early March) or being active (perhaps choose the shoulder seasons when its neither too hot or cold)…
+Or soaking up the sun in the Cape (mid November to early March).
+Or being active (perhaps choose the shoulder seasons when its neither too hot or cold)…

 If you want the best safari experience, come from June to September then focus the rest of your trip in Mpumalanga and KwaZulu Natal with its warmer winter weather.
+I make an exception for

 If you want to be active, come in the shoulder months of April to May or October to November.
 This should still yield good game-viewing.